titan-data/zfs-builder/README.md

  * `-v path:/src/zfs` - Specify the ZFS source to use.
 If this is present, then the builder will skip cloning and checking out the ZFS source, and use what's here instead. `ZFS_VERSION` is ignored in this case.
- * `-v path:/src/linux` - Like above, if this is present then the builder will skip downloading the kernel source.
-It will still copy `config.gz` unless `.config` is already present in this directory. `KERNEL_RELEASE` is ignored in this case.
  * `-e ZFS_CONFIG=all|user|kernel` - Control what ZFS binaries to build, defaults to `all`.
 If `user` is specified, then the kernel build steps are skipped.

 This builder only works with ZFS version 0.8.0 or later, as the spl repository has been merged and no longer needs to be built separately.

-## Supported distros

-The following distro-specific source mechanisms have been implemented:

-  * Linuxkit - Pulls pre-built kernel and source from the `linuxkit/kernel` docker image
-  * Ubuntu - Pull pre-built kernel and source via `apt`

-In the event that the distro-specific mechanism cannot be determined, it will attempt to use vanilla sources from `kernel.org`, but it may or may not work depending on what distro-specific patches have been applied.

 ## How it works